GhoulofGSG9/ns2_laststand/readme.md

 In that matter all commander or other strategical game elements have been removed.

-Marine's only objective is to survive a short amount of time while aliens try to kill all marines in given time.
+Marine's only objective is to survive a short amount of time while the alien player try to kill all marines in given time.

 Marines start fully upgraded with the possibility to buy/gather extra equipment before the round starts.

-Alien start with their basic life form and get more resources to evolve into higher lifeforms as the round processes.
+Aliens start with their basic life form and get more resources to evolve into higher lifeforms as the round processes.